Back

 Most people who manage multiple social media accounts do not start out overwhelmed.
 They start with one or two platforms, add a third when the business grows, connect a fourth because a client asks for it, and eventually realize that daily posting across five or six channels is eating more time than any other task on the list.

 The instinct is usually to look for a faster way to post.
-But the real leverage comes from building a system: deciding which platforms deserve original content and which ones get adapted versions, batching the work into focused sessions, and using one workspace to schedule, review, and track everything instead of logging into each app separately.
+But the real leverage comes from building a system: deciding which platforms deserve original content, which ones get adapted versions, and which account details should live in one workspace instead of scattered across native apps.

-This guide covers the practical steps for getting multiple accounts under control without hiring a team or spending all day in a dashboard.
+This guide covers how to manage multiple social media accounts in one place without hiring a team or spending all day in a dashboard.

 The fastest way to burn out on social media is to treat every platform the same.
 LinkedIn rewards thought leadership and professional storytelling.
 Instagram rewards visual consistency and saves.
 TikTok rewards raw, native video.
 X rewards timely takes and conversation.
 Pinterest rewards evergreen visual assets that drive clicks over months.